satvikchandra/Cybersecurity-Training/Project/README.md

 Verify installation: Open a command prompt or terminal and type john --version.
 It should display the version number.
 If not, double-check your download or search for "John the Ripper installation troubleshooting" on their site.

 ## How to use John the Ripper

-- Firstly, open the kali linux operating system.
+- Firstly, we will use JtR to crack password for an account we have but don't remeber the password.
+So, open the kali linux operating system.
 Here, we add a user, for example, david.
 We set the password for this david user.
 ```bash
 sudo adduser david
 ```